Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 self.rightBack = ctre.WPI_TalonSRX(3)
 ```

-This creates `WPI_TalonSRX` objects for each of the 4 wheels on the robot (they're called `ctre.WPI_TalonSRX` because WPI_TalonSRX is part of the ctre library we imported earlier).
+This creates `WPI_TalonSRX` objects for each of the 4 wheels on the robot (we use `ctre.WPI_TalonSRX` because WPI_TalonSRX is part of the ctre library we imported earlier).
 Talons are controllers connected to each motor&mdash;creating these objects lets us send commands to them (over the *CAN network*) to drive the motors.
-The numbers in parentheses are unique to each Talon, to identify them.
+The numbers in parentheses are unique identifier numbers for each Talon.

 The WPI_TalonSRX objects are then stored in variables which are named based on the location of the wheels.
-Prefixing the variable name with `self.` means we can access those variables in other functions so we can use the Talons later.
+Prefixing the variable name with `self.` means that the variable belons to the robot object, not the function.
+This means we can access those variables in other functions, so we can use the Talons later.

 ```python
 self.leftJoystick = wpilib.Joystick(0)